tim-barc/blog.github.io/_posts/2025-08-07-Streamlining-Memory-Forensics-with-MemProcFS.md

   Modules, which show the DLLs used by the program and the process executable itself:
   <img width="259" height="311" alt="Image" src="https://github.com/user-attachments/assets/fb38e565-7c15-49d6-8972-b956a7a37fab" />

   Memmap, which shows the virtual address descriptors (VADs) and page table.
-This enables you to detect things like process injection—especially if you see **READWRITE EXECUTE** permissions on a page that has an MZ file header (PE file)—and much more.
+This enables you to detect things like process injection, especially if you see READWRITE EXECUTE permissions on a page that has an MZ file header (PE file), and much more.

   It is important to note that the pid folder contains the same information.
 The only difference is that each folder is named after the PID of the process, rather than the image name followed by the PID.